AdobeDocs/experience-manager-learn.en/help/foundation/development/set-up-sling-dynamic-include.md

 >[!NOTE]
 >
->If you are using Sling Dynamic Includes for serving Edge-Side Includes, then make sure to cache relevant [response headers in the dispatcher cache](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#CachingHTTPResponseHeaders).
+>If you are using [!DNL Sling Dynamic Includes] for serving edge-side includes (ESI), then make sure to cache relevant [response headers in the dispatcher cache](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#CachingHTTPResponseHeaders).
 Possible headers include the following:
 >
 >* "Cache-Control"
 >* "Content-Disposition"